ISCHEMIC STROKE / RECANALISATION THERAPY

 - urokinase-type activator (uPA)

-- plasmin, as a proteolytic enzyme, cleaves not only fibrin and fibrinogen but also factor V, factor VIII, and prothrombin
+- plasmin is a proteolytic enzyme that cleaves not only fibrin and fibrinogen but also factor V, factor VIII, and prothrombin

-- inhibition of fibrinolysis may occur at the level of inhibition of plasmin or inhibition of plasminogen activators
+- inhibition of fibrinolysis may occur at the level of plasmin inhibition or inhibition of plasminogen activators

 - α2 – antiplasmin is the main physiological inhibitor of plasmin in human plasma

-- a glycoprotein belonging to the serine protease inhibitor proteins (serpins)
+- a glycoprotein belonging to the serine protease inhibitors (serpins)

 - forms a complex with plasmin without protease activity